copilot-extensions/preview-sdk.js/README.md

 console.log(message.content);
 ```

 ⚠️ Not all of the arguments below are implemented yet.
+See [#5](https://github.com/copilot-extensions/preview-sdk.js/issues/5) sub issues for progress.

 ```js
 await prompt({